its-edmund/study-buddy/README.md

 - [React-Card-Flip](https://www.npmjs.com/package/react-card-flip)

 ## Usage
 Visit <https://quizlet-clone.netlify.app> to use the application.

-***Disclaimer: Currently, all clients use data from the same database so everyone can see all entries.***
+The application uses local storage to store your data.

 ## Development
 Clone this repository.
 This project uses `yarn` so it must be installed before you can run this project.